Aphris-Karu/Free-Corrade-AI/README.md

 * Makefile will create a docker file and push it to the registry of your choice
 * Dockerfile is the Docker build file to build the perl container.

+The bot accepts a call that is

+PRIVATE=#&AGENT=<agent uuid>&DATA=<message>

+PRIVATE is a variable I use to determine if the message is for private chat, local chat, group chat, or group notice.
+That is processing in the LSL script.

+AGENT is the agent UUID of the SL AV who typed the message

+MESSAGE is the message that was typed.

-The bot expects communications to be in the same format as SL communications.
-Thus it should he
+The bot expects the message to be in the same format as SL communications.
+Thus it should be

 SLFIRST SLLAST: Message